 Web development is a rather specialised freelance field.
 It requires technical knowledge of coding and web hosting, unless you use third party site creation platforms like WordPress, Squarespace or Wix.

 The good news is, however, these skills are in high demand.
 If you know how to develop and maintain websites, you can charge quite a bit creating landing pages for companies, local businesses and online brands.

 There are three ways you can make money blogging, which makes it one of the best part-time jobs to get into over a long weekend in Singapore.
-The first way is through ad revenue, which is generated every time someone views an ad hosted on your blog, provided you subscribe to ad sharing campaigns like Google AdSense.
+The first way is through ad revenue.
+This is generated every time someone views an ad hosted on your blog, provided you subscribe to ad sharing campaigns like Google AdSense.

-The second way to make money blogging is through direct sponsorship through a brand that wants to be associated with your blog.
-The third and most sustainable way, is to set up a donation tab for your readers who want to contribute money to you.
+The second way to make money is through direct sponsorship with a brand that wants to be associated to your blog.
+The third and most sustainable way is to set up a donation tab for your readers who want to contribute money to you.
 This can be done either through one-time payments via platforms like PayPal and CashApp or as monthly donations through Patreon.

 9. Dance Instructor